Absolute pitch

 Computational perspectives

-Algorithmically, the recogniztion of pitch chroma requires:
+Algorithmically, the recognition of pitch chroma requires:

-1. Extraction of pitch
+- Extraction of pitch

-2. Learning and rapid access to a pitch chroma template in the absolute fundamental frequencies
+- Learning and rapid access to a pitch chroma template in the absolute fundamental frequencies

-3. Classification of pitch chroma based on the absolute template
+- Classification of pitch chroma based on the absolute template

-One might imagine the preservation of the absolute frequency information from the peripherals (i.e., knowing which hair cell fires; or even which inferior collicolus neuron fires such as in (Ross et al., 2005)).
-However, the extraction of pitch does not solely rely on the spatial coding but also the temporal coding.
+One might imagine the preservation of the absolute frequency information from the peripherals (i.e., knowing which hair cell fires; or even which inferior colliculus neuron fires such as in (Ross et al., 2005)).
+However, the extraction of pitch relies not solely on the spatial coding but also on the temporal coding.
 That is, if this idea were true, absolute pitch would be useless for missing harmonics or iterated-random-noise, which is not true.
+Rather, in the totality of observations, it seems that there exists cortical processing that involves the algorithmic requirements (2) and (3).

 But does it matter, really?